A/N: Done for the Sickfic Challenge over at the Mrs Hudson's Kitchen forum:

 Ever wondered why Lestrade was mysteriously absent during The Blind Banker?
 Me too.
 Here's what happened afterwards.

 The knocking wasn't going away – it was loud, rapid and impatient, and going straight through his pounding head.
-He winced and dragged himself to his feet, pausing to stretch out his aching legs before shuffling over to the door and sliding it open, chain attached.
+He winced and dragged himself to his feet, pausing to stretch his legs before shuffling over to the door and sliding it open, chain attached.

 Shit.
 Should have expected this.